If you’ve decided this is the year you’ll replace your home furnace, begin your research now so your new system is in place in time for winter.

 Zoning systems can benefit homes where you may want more precise control over heating and cooling for multiple, separate areas of your home.

 A zoning system can be added to almost any existing heating and air conditioning system, as long as there is access to the current ductwork.
-Not only will a zoning system provide a higher level of comfort and more precise control, it can also provide substantial savings in energy costs.
+Not only will a zoning system provide a higher level of comfort and more precise control, but it can also provide substantial savings in energy costs.

 Add Moisture with Humidifiers